-Course Title & Code Credits Credit distribution of the course ion of the U U Pre-requisite Tutorial Practical Criteria of the course Analog Electronics 4 2 0 2 Appeared in Semester 3 PHYSICS DSE - 14b Semester 3
+Course Title & Code Credits Credit distribution of the course Pre-requisite Tutorial Practical Criteria of the course Analog Electronics PHYSICS DSE - 14b 4 2 0 2 Appeared in Semester 3

 This course introduces the concept of semiconductor devices and their analog applications.
 It also emphasizes on understanding of amplifiers, oscillators, operational amplifier and their applications.